 - Redirect your focus from what you CAN’T control to things you CAN control

-- Relax without making it ‘one more thing to do’ – indulge in ‘mini breaks’ (stretch, listen to your favorite song, take a walk around the building)
+- Relax without making it ‘one more thing to do’ – indulge in ‘mini breaks’ (stretch, listen to your favourite song, take a walk around the building)

 - Breathe with purpose – focusing on (count through) each inhale and exhale